 Since the dawn of time, potato chips have ruled the snack aisle.
-They come in flavours of BBQ, dill, sour cream & onion.
-They come in thick cut and thin, baked not fried, smooth or rippled.
+They come in flavours of BBQ, dill, and sour cream & onion.
+They come in thick-cut or thin, baked or fried, smooth or rippled.
 Classic popcorn drenched in butter tries to compete and fails.
-Peanuts, with their alluring naked saltiness, send out their siren call to the masses – with limited success.
-No other food in its category can top its popularity; potato chips are the most widely consumed salty snack food, dominating living rooms across the country.
+Peanuts, with their alluring naked saltiness, send out their siren call to the masses with limited success.
+No other food in its category can top its popularity — potato chips are the most widely consumed salty snack food, dominating living rooms across the country.

 Keep in mind that sodium levels will vary from recipe to recipe.
-It’s easy enough to leave it out completely and use other seasonings like garlic powder instead.
+If you want to leave it out completely, you can replace it with use other seasonings like garlic powder instead.

-Here are the lovely graphs that I made to show the results.
+Here are the lovely graphs I made to show the results.

-As you can see, in comparison to potatoes, kale chips have a lower amount of total calories, sodium, sugar and total fat and they are higher in Vitamin A, calcium, and Vitamin C. Potato chips have a higher amount of carbs, fibre, and iron.
+As you can see, in comparison to potatoes, kale chips have a lower amount of total calories, sodium, sugar, and total fat while having a higher amount of vitamin A, calcium, and vitamin C. Potato chips have a higher amount of carbs, fibre, and iron.

 Let’s use me as an example.

-Point number one: kale chips obviously have a higher vitamin content.
+Point number one: Kale chips obviously have a higher vitamin content.
 Potatoes, on the other hand, are higher in iron.
 As a vegetarian, I am more concerned about my iron intake than I am about vitamin C. Whenever I’m comparing nutritional labels, I look at the iron content and choose whatever food has the higher amount.
-Therefore potatoes are better.
+Therefore, according to those guidelines, potatoes are better.

-Point number two: potato chips are higher in carbs and in calories.
+Point number two: Potato chips are higher in carbs and in calories.
 Some people might have reasons to avoid that.
-I, on the other hand, deliberately increase my carbohydrate and calorie intake before/after intense workout sessions.
+I, on the other hand, deliberately increase my carbohydrate and calorie intake before and after intense workout sessions.
 Admittedly, I don’t have intense workouts as often as I used to, but aren’t potato chips a good reason to start up again?
 I think so.

 Okay I’ll admit it (in case you haven’t figured it out yet), I have a bias towards potato chips.
-I tried the kale chips and wanted so much to love them, but damn are they ever bitter!
-Kale is great in a stir fry with sesame oil and soy sauce and mirin and garlic but I do NOT like it in chip form.
+I tried the kale chips and wanted so much to love them, but they are too darn bitter!
+Kale is great in a stir fry with sesame oil, soy sauce, mirin, and garlic, but I do NOT like it in chip form.